gnif/LookingGlass/doc/install.rst

 The EGL Filters tab contains options for toggling, configuring, and ordering post-processing filters.
 Each filter can be expanded to open its settings.
 Filters can also be re-ordered by dragging them up or down.
-Filters are applied from top to bottom, keep this in mind when ordering them. (applying CAS before FSR might have different results than the reverse).
+Filters are applied from top to bottom, keep this in mind when ordering them, e.g applying CAS before FSR might have different results than the reverse.
 Users are encouraged to experiment with the order and parameters to achieve optimal results.
 The currently available filters include:

 -  Downscaler: Filter for downscaling the host resolution.
 Can be used to undo